On July 25, 2017 at 6.30 pm,

 Jewish heritage not only enriches and widens the cultural and historical

-traditions of Ukraine, but also lays the foundations for its European
+traditions of Ukraine, but also layed the foundations for its European

 Altskan is a historian specializing in Eastern